Major revision February 2012

 For overarching principles, please see the Pollution chapter.
 For more on agricultural run-off, see FA643 and CY525.

 MC401 Traditional drainage results in poor water quality in watercourses, often highly polluted with oils, toxic metals and organic material, which eventually discharges into the sea.
 The Green Party would require Sustainable Drainage Systems to be installed in all new developments and will phase in their installation to replace traditional systems in existing developments.

 MC402 The Green Party will encourage water companies to move away from short-term “end of pipe” solutions and look to longer-term sustainable solutions.
 A higher priority should be given to improving sewage treatment and to keeping it separate from non-biodegradable materials, like heavy metals, so that it can be returned to the land (see PL429).
 The practise of discharging sewage and waste that has not been fully treated (non-tertiary treated) into the marine environment should be halted, with such effluents treated in the same way as that discharged into rivers.

 MC403 Carbon dioxide emissions not only warm the atmosphere but are also absorbed by the oceans creating carbonic acid, a process known as “ocean acidification”, which kills coral reefs and threatens marine species.
-See the Climate Change chapter for our policies on reducing emissions from greenhouse gases.
+See the Climate Emergency chapter for our policies on reducing emissions from greenhouse gases.

 MC404 We will ban dumping of hazardous substances (including drill cuttings and contaminated water) to the sea and atmosphere.
 We will consider the feasibility and environmental implications of returning production water, cleaned of its chemicals additives, to its original sub-seabed geological formations (see NR318).
 We will set a deadline for the phase-out of inputs of hazardous substances to the sea from the off-shore activities.